smadi-a/install-lm-studio/README.md

 ```

 ## Limitations
-This will only work to get the latest Linux x64 image (the script can me modified to target other versions)
+This will only work to get the latest Linux x64 image (the script can be modified to target other versions)

+## More ideas
+* Add a Gnome app entry